 First came the Internet.
 Then came Internet shopping.
-Once we all adopted to living our lives on the World Wide Web, online retailers like Amazon and Overstock emerged to fulfill our demands for instant gratification.
+Once we all adapted to living our lives on the World Wide Web, online retailers like Amazon and Overstock emerged to fulfil our demands for instant gratification.
 Now, you can order anything you can think of and even have it delivered the same day.

 But with great power comes great responsibility.
 Online shopping may have changed the way we purchase, but the risk of fraud and identity theft is greater than ever.